 Student services are services that support student life with the goal of making the student experience at Taylor Business Institute a successful one.
 The intent is to foster a support system that will enable the student to lead, learn, and excel.
-These services include tutoring, mentoring, professional counseling, library, academic advising, student achievement recognition, Pizza with the President, student birthday celebrations, service learning activities, field trips and social awareness, speakers programs, a newsletter, certification preparation, cultural assimilation, voter registration, School Spirit Day, default management seminars, Constitution Day, and diversity seminars.
+These services include tutoring, mentoring, professional counseling, library, academic advising, student achievement recognition, Pizza with the President, student birthday celebrations, service learning activities, field trips and social awareness, speakers programs, a newsletter, certification preparation, cultural assimilation, voter registration, School Spirit Day, default management seminars, and Constitution Day.